Blog

 For decades, enterprise security was built around predictable systems: static applications, clear user boundaries, and deterministic behavior.

 For decades, enterprise security was built around predictable systems: static applications, clear user boundaries, and deterministic behavior.
-But over the past year, AI has broken these
+But over the past year, AI has broken these assumptions at an unprecedented pace.

 What started with employees experimenting with chat interfaces has become something far more consequential: teams using AI for sensitive workflows, and autonomous agents beginning to take action across systems.
 This shift changes where risk originates, how it propagates, and how it must be governed.